 Is the South Korean Visa Grant Notice accepted?

-Immigration around the world aren’t aware that South Korea is issuing online visas.
+Immigrations around the world aren’t aware that South Korea is issuing online visas.
 Even if they did, they wouldn’t know how to verify the authenticity of those visas.
-As of now, none of the countries on the below list accept Visa Grant Notices.
+As of now, none of the countries on the list below accepts Visa Grant Notices.

 That said, it’s only a matter of time.
-All countries are moving towards online visas these days so I’m sure immigration around the world will catch up quickly and start accepting South Korean Visa Grant Notices in place of a sticker visas.
+All countries are moving towards online visas these days, so I’m sure immigration around the world will catch up quickly and start accepting South Korean Visa Grant Notices in place of sticker visas.

 Asia